clash82/wp-lemme-know/readme.txt

 4. Plugin settings

 == Changelog ==

+= v0.5.0 =
+* fixed: issue related to incorrect admin-ajax.php file path when WP is installed in subdirectory.

 = v0.4.0 =
 * fixed: send notifications only when `post` type content is published,